vatpac-technology/pilot-procedures/docs/local-procedures/Class C/goldcoast.md

 All other aircraft shall expect the **CG (RADAR) SID**.

 ### Start Clearance
 A start clearance is required for aircraft planned to YBBN.

+### Intersection Departures
+Unless a full-length departure is operationally required, aircraft departing **Runway 32** must use the Taxiway **K** intersection for departure.

 ## Arrivals
 An ILS is available to RWY 14.
 RNP, RNP(AR), and VOR approaches are available to RWY 14 & RWY 32.
 RWY 17 & RWY 35 do not have any associated instrument approaches.